Understanding plant-insect interactions

 3. How do plant-associated microbes modulate plant-insect interactions?

 Belowground plant roots associate with soil-dwelling microbial communities.
 Such plant-associated microbes can increase plant nutrient acquisition and defense, which alter plant interactions with insect herbivores.
-When plant-associate microbes boost plant defense against herbivory, this is a ‘bottom-up’ effect of microbes.
+When plant-associated microbes boost plant defense against herbivory, this is a ‘bottom-up’ effect of microbes.
 In contrast, herbivory can modify interactions between plants and their associated microbes known as a ‘top-down’ effect of herbivory on plant-associated microbes.
 However, research on both ‘bottom-up’ and ‘top-down’ effects of plant-associated microbes is scarce.
 My research elucidates the role of plant-associated microbial communities in plant-insect interactions, focusing on ‘bottom-up’ and ‘top-down’ effects.